 Use the "reset" command to begin defining the chemical system again with a clean slate.
 Your current settings will be lost, and all options will be returned to their default states.
 The command, however, does not alter the setting for the thermo dataset.
 The "reset system" command resets only the initial system.
-Similarly, typing "reset reactants" resets the reactant system, and "reset variables" sets each settable variable to its default value.
+Similarly, typing "reset reactants" resets the reactant system.